 Once everyone has had their fill of fresh cherries and the sibling rivalry game of who can spit the pits the farthest (the world record is 93 feet), and everyone has LEARNED HOW TO KNOT A CHERRY STEM WITH YOUR TONGUE, it seems this fleshy fruit makes a true companion in recipes.

 Just when the sun begins to blister New England and most of our cooking has moved out-of-doors, cherries are at their irresistible peak.
 It is time to make a huge garden salad, pour glasses of pinot noir, and bake a wheel of decadent creamy brie on the grill.
-A small cast iron plate such as the STAUB 6" CAST IRON GRATIN ROUND BAKING DISH holds a standard supermarket 9" wheel of brie and makes grill to table serving a gorgeous affair and clean up a breeze.
+A small cast iron plate such as the STAUB CAST IRON BAKING DISH holds a standard supermarket 9" wheel of brie and makes grill to table serving a gorgeous affair and clean up a breeze.
 A wee soak in bourbon, a handful of toasted almonds, a serious drizzle of maple syrup (BARREL-AGED BOURBON & RYE MAPLE SYRUP even better!), and just a few minutes on the grill or in the oven makes this an irresistible tipsy treat.